denoland/fastwebsockets/README.md

 _sockdeez_ is a fast WebSocket server implementation.

+Passes the Autobahn Test Suite and fuzzed with LLVM's libfuzzer

 You can use it as a raw websocket frame parser and deal with spec compliance yourself, or you can use it as a full-fledged websocket server.